 Master’s Student in Global Health Epidemiology, Gelman Global Scholar, Fedor and Mechthild Medzihradsky Global Internship Scholar

-March 15, 2019, Epidemiology, MPH, Students, Engaged Learning, Environmental Health, Global Public Health, Water Quality
+March 15, 2019, Epidemiology, MPH, Students, Engaged Learning, Environmental Health, Global Public Health, Graduation 2019, Water Quality

 I am the daughter of two physicians—my mom is an anesthesiologist and my dad is a family doctor.
 At family dinners each night, they often discussed interesting or challenging cases from their work that day.
 My dad’s practice is just a block from the house I grew up in, which is just another block down from my elementary school.
 When school was canceled or we had a half day, I would walk to my dad’s office and the nurses would give me jobs like stapling papers or coloring assignments.
 I was delighted to be “helpful” and loved the energy and excitement of the doctor’s office.